-HRL works in partnership with the Office of Multicultural Affairs (The O) on the Kaleidoscope RLC.
-If you have questions about the RLC content or programming, please contact Sienna Abdulahad (email@example.com), Associate Director of The O.
+HRL works in partnership with the The Carolyn Barber Pierre Center for Intercultural Life on the Kaleidoscope RLC.
+If you have questions about the RLC content or programming, please contact Sienna Abdulahad (email@example.com), Director, Office of Multicultural Affairs.

 Below are a few examples of past programs that Kaleidoscope RLC students have participated in through the RLC.
 The programs vary each year with input from RLC students, staff, and faculty.

 As a member of the Kaleidoscope RLC, you must take a Tulane Interdisciplinary Experience Seminary (TIDES) course that is affiliated with the RLC.
 The TIDES program offers first-year courses to students to promote interdisciplinary scholarship and exploration.
 For descriptions of the courses being offered in each RLC, please visit this site.

 The Kaleidoscope RLC will be located in Paterson Hall for the 2020-2021 academic year.

 The RLC application can be found on your Housing Portal when you apply for housing.
 You must fill out both a Housing Application AND an RLC Application to be considered for the RLC.